-- The Krewe of Muses parade will start at the intersection of Magazine Street and Jefferson Avenue in New Orleans.
+- The Krewe of Muses parade will start at the intersection of Napoleon Avenue and Prytania Street.

 - The parade will stay on Napoleon until St. Charles Avenue, where the krewe will turn east (right).